jeromebridge/osgi-poc/README.md

 OSGi DOES NOT USE the Bundle-Version to determine the version of exports.
 Instead each exported package is allowed to have its own version number.

-    Caused by: java.lang.ClassNotFoundException: some.thing.i.imported not found by blah.blah.bundle [23]
+    Caused by: java.lang.NoClassDefFoundError: some.thing.i.imported not found by blah.blah.bundle [23]

 This happens when the class is found but some of the dependencies of the class are not available in the classpath.
 See <a href="http://wiki.osgi.org/wiki/What_is_the_difference_between_ClassNotFoundException_and_NoClassDefFoundError%3F">here</a> for an explanation.
 The only way I can tell to resolve this issue is to look at the imports of the class throwing the error.
 Kind of sucks :(